-The Responsible Entity has paid insurance premiums in respect of Directors' and officers' liability insurance contracts for the Directors.
+The Responsible Entity has paid insurance premiums in respect of Directors' and officers' liability insurance contracts.
 Such insurance contracts insure against certain liabilities (subject to specified exclusions) for persons who are or have been Directors and officers of the Responsible Entity.